fffilo/gnome-vagrant-indicator/README.md

 To have working indicator, [vagrant](https://www.vagrantup.com/) must be installed on your system.

-- install using [GNOME Shell extension website](https://extensions.gnome.org/) (to do: add URL on approve)
+- install using [GNOME Shell extension website](https://extensions.gnome.org/) (to do: add URL on extension approve)
 - build and install from source
 	- download source from GitHub (clone repository or download zip)
 	- from `gnome-vagrant-indicator` directory execute `make install`